 My life seemed to spiral out of control until years ago when I was led to a face-to-face parent support group and a wonderful counselor.
 It was the beginning of my own recovery from co-dependency and learning to love my children who suffer from substance use disorder in a whole new way in order to regain peace in my own life.

-As a part of my own recovery, I came to realize that I was as sick, if not sicker, than the addicts in my life.
+As a part of my own recovery, I came to realize that I was as sick, if not sicker, than the addicts my sons.
 My addiction was not to drugs or alcohol; it was doing every insane thing imaginable as I tried to save my sons from the chaos and destruction that resulted from their addiction.
 I wanted their recovery more than they did.
 Everything I did to change their life seemed to fail and cause misery and heartache to my husband and myself.
 Through a very long process I came to realize that my efforts to “fix” the addiction were many times just me standing in the way of letting happen what needs to happen for them to find their own way.

 I have discovered that self-care is vital in being able to handle all that comes with having children of addiction.
 It is a long and difficult journey to get to the place of living the serenity prayer we always recite: to accept the things I cannot change; the courage to change the things I can; and the wisdom to know the difference.
 Today, I continue to work my own program of recovery so that I can live a peaceful life regardless of where my loved ones are in their own journey with this disease.
 I understand today they have a disease – a mental disorder – that we have traditionally called addiction.
 They are my sons who suffer from that terrible brain chemistry disease called Substance Use Disorder.
 I have learned to love my children for who they are, whether in active addiction or in recovery.